 Wall Drawing 2007

 Drawing On Wall 2007

-Cavolo1 is made through seeing an edible leave with a different view.
-Tracing the veins and patterns of a leaf is not unlike seeing the landscape with its roadways and rivers.It has also resemblance of other lifeforms.
+Cavolo - seeing through an edible leaf with a different view.
+Tracing the veins and patterns of the leaf is not unlike walking through a forested terrain or a landscape.

 Time To Fall

-This is a small project Sin Mui made on the spur of the moment last winter, 2013.
-The weather system created dynamic light and overcast allowing 'shadow play' performances on the ground where leaves and pine needles had been shedded.
+In Winter 2013 the weather created dynamic light and overcast allowing 'shadow play' performances on the ground where leaves and pine needles had fallen.

 Time To Fall 2013

 The seeds of Pterocarpus Indicus are green to start with and turn a brown black colour after.
 Each is very light and wavy round the edges with striae in the centre.